Rust web frameworks have subpar error reporting

 - For every incoming request, there is an over-arching

-that captures the entire request lifecycle.
+tracing::Spanthat captures the entire request lifecycle.
 I'll refer to this as the root span. - Every time an error occurs, the application emits a

-event: - For the error that was converted into the HTTP response returned to the caller, we capture:
+tracingevent: - For the error that was converted into the HTTP response returned to the caller, we capture:

-as the structured library of choice here,
+I've been using tracing as the structured library of choice here,

 but the same requirements can be expressed in terms of other logging libraries (and the framework should